Deepaksai1919/AirflowTaskSensor/README.md

 ```
 A list of two timestamps are passed in the example so the dependent_dag monitors the run of main_dag in the interval `2021-10-14T00:00:00 +00:00` and `2021-10-14T03:00:00 +00:00`.
 These values can be passed dynamically using the macros and timedelta.

-The arguments passed will be converted in an sql query which will be equivalent to
+The arguments passed will be converted by `sqlalchemy` into an sql query which will be equivalent to

 ```SQL
 SELECT count(*) AS count_1